pablo-alpes/safetyNetAlerts/Readme.md

 ### Authentication
 No security credentials are needed.
 All users with the link will have access.

+## Records coherency needed
+Once a person is deleted, is required also their medical records shall be deleted to ensure coherency on the data model.
+Likewise, if medical records are deleted, they need to be updated accordingly.

 ## Available endpoints
 ## GET